brandur/sorg/content/drafts/interfaces.md

 promise of incredible advancements in productivity to anyone willing to spend the time to master them.

-Here's why I like using terminal programs:
+Here's why I like using terminals and terminal programs:

 * Startup/loading time is negligible.